SRRL BY-LAWS Amended 3/15/22

 Committee will set recommended budgets for club owned races and clubs operating expenses.

-Committee shall meet at least once in January to bring a proposed budget to the February Board meeting.
-Additional meeting will be schedules as/if needed throughout the remainder of the year.
+Committee shall meet at least once in January/February, bringing a report and proposed budget to the March board meeting.

 Purpose of committee is to evaluate races on the Circuit, provide guidance and make recommendations to the Board of Directors regarding the Circuit schedule for the upcoming running season.